How to Utilize the Pomodoro Technique for Efficiency and Productivity

 When to Use the Pomodoro Technique

-Pomodoro is a technique I wished I discovered and incorporated during my undergraduate studies.
-I only found out about it in medical school, so I came a bit late to the party, but I can wholly attest to it being vital to my personal success.
+Pomodoro is a tool I wished I discovered and incorporated during my undergraduate studies.
+I only found out about it in medical school, so I came a bit late to the party, but I can wholly attest to it being vital to my academic success.

-When I find I can’t convince myself to study a particularly dull and boring subject, I get my Pomodoro app started and tell myself I must do at least one cycle.
-By making the commitment small, it’s much easier to get started.
-I’ve always found that upon completion of the cycle, the task that seemed so daunting a cycle ago is being overtaken by the momentum I have built.
+When I couldn’t convince myself to study a particularly dull and boring subject, I got my Pomodoro app started and forced myself to do at least one cycle.
+By making the commitment small, it was much easier to get started.
+I’ve always found that upon completion of the cycle, the task that seemed so daunting a cycle ago is overtaken by the momentum of the task I started.

 Building that small bit of momentum means I usually never have a problem moving forward.

-When I use Pomodoro: I’ve found it useful for reading textbook chapters, going through my Anki deck, and getting started on background reading for research projects.
+I found it useful for reading textbook chapters, going through my Anki deck, getting started on background reading for research projects, and outlining content ideas for this channel.

 Because Pomodoro is a productivity system, don’t feel obligated to always take a break if you’re in the groove.
 Sometimes it’s to your benefit to just keep chugging along once you’ve built some momentum, and it feels great to be making progress towards your goal.